 Cultivate relationships with Millennials.

+Whatever your story is and whomever you want to tell it to, it’s time to get your message out.
+RIAs who settle for where they are right now are up against a ticking clock as your baby boomer clients start to hit retirement age.
+Start thinking about what your client base is going to look like in a decade, especially if you’re hoping to grow a company that will go on once you’ve retired.
+David Bach still believes that women are an underserved demographic.
+But he also says that advisors who overlook millennials are making a huge mistake.
+Young people who feel like they don’t have enough money to work with an advisor are going to take their business to low-fee, low-minimum online platforms like Acorns.
+And once they do start to gain wealth, they’re going to keep entrusting their money to the platforms they’re used to using.
 “You can't be sitting here and not have a relationship with your 65-year-old clients' children,” David Bach says.
 “You can't skip them.
 If you don't get in front of your Millennial clients now, in 15 years, your book is gone.
 You need to be sitting down with them even if they don't have money and doing a financial plan.
 You need to be helping them with their student loans.
 You need to be talking to them about their 401(k) plan because I am telling you right now, if you don't do this, you're gonna lose these accounts.
 You either better sell the business before your clients all die, which is in the next 20 years, or you need to be getting the next generation.”